freddieventura/vim-dan/README.md

 The project aims for the simplicity of `vim`'s functionality, aiming to extend the use **plain-text** , **syntax highlight** and **tags** navigation in a similar fashion to [vim-help-files](https://vimhelp.org/) , analogous to the usage of `filetype = help'.

+## Actual usage

+Note the following usage points:

+    - When highlighting a line with "(X)" on a tag, you have to reload the tags for the file (Pressing F5 or running ctags again)

 ## Dependencies

 ```